DCULibrary/open-refine-workshop/_workshop/index.md

 _David Huynh, OpenRefine creator_

-It can be used for different kinds of data but OpenRefine is most useful where your data is in tabular format but which has or may have internal inconsistencies.
-These inconsistencies could be in data formats, where data appears, or in terminology used.
-OpenRefine can be used to standardize and clean data across your file.
+It can be used for different kinds of data but OpenRefine is most useful for data in tabular format.
+This could be a spreadsheet or csv file but formats like json or xml can also be used.

+Typically data cleaning is a consideration where you think your data has or may have internal inconsistencies.
+These could be in data formats, where data appears, or in terminology used.
+OpenRefine can be used firstly to detect instances of inconsistent or messy data and then standardize and clean data across your file.
 It can help you:
 * Get an overview of a data set
 * Help you split data up into more granular parts, for example splitting up cells with multiple authors into separate cells
 * Match local data up to other data sets, for example in matching local subjects against the Library of Congress Subject Headings